avaneev/biteopt/README.md

 generators can't work well on their own (they work due to synergistic effects), and are used to increase the diversity of solution approaches.
 In some instances a generator may produce an acceptable solution only once per 50 calls, but this solution may make a big difference in a long run.

-The availability of many solution generators seems to be essential for solving discrete combinatorial problems.
+The availability of many solution generators seems to be essential for solving discrete and noisy problems.
 While generators 1, 2, 3 can be considered "exploitation" generators as they provide faster convergence and better solution values, all other generators are "exploration" generators.